 Blockchain is a decentralized digital ledger, at its core.
 It’s a distributed database that provides an immutable log, like an audit trail of transactions between parties.
 This technology brings two major benefits:

-- Transaction logs are persisted in separate storage than the core application, This allows independently verifiable audit trail to be generated which is not stored in the same location of the monolithic line-of-business application, such as a CRM, ERP or payroll software.
+- Transaction logs are persisted in separate storage from the core application, This allows an independently verifiable audit trail to be generated which is not stored in the same location as the monolithic line-of-business application, such as a CRM, ERP, or payroll software.

 - A centralized application represents a single point of failure.
 Whereas, a decentralized ledger replicates data to all its nodes, creating built-in redundancy in the network.
 This implies that if a node is compromised or no longer available, the quality of data in the network is not impacted.
 This is so, as the other nodes would reject the invalid node.

-These two elements basically affirm that the state of a system is valid at any point in time, and it is possible to verify what happened before.
+These two elements affirm that the state of a system is valid at any point in time, and it is possible to verify what happened before.
 This is the foundation for having a trustworthy system.
-Blockchain is a technology for creating trust between systems in an automatic way, with built-in security and verification.
+Blockchain is a technology for automatically creating trust between systems, with built-in security and verification.
 Consultants should focus on these business benefits rather than on technology details for communicating the value of blockchain to customers and the broader community.

 5. Should partners/services providers stick to certain industries when pitching/developing new solutions using Azure Blockchain, or pitching functional areas (supply chain, trade-finance, etc.) within a vertical?
 Tell us about your experience and industry trends.

-The use cases of blockchain technology are very broad and not industry-specific, but at the end they all go down to two business concerns: how to trust information shared by parties involved in a transaction (that is, who they are and what they do), and how to verify that transaction without relying on a single entity, which for its centralized nature can be compromised.
+The use cases of blockchain technology are very broad and not industry-specific, but in the end, they all go down to two business concerns: how to trust information shared by parties involved in a transaction (that is, who they are and what they do), and how to verify that transaction without relying on a single entity, which for its centralized nature can be compromised.

 When pitching a blockchain solution, focus on the problem that you want to resolve.
 Ask yourself these questions: